 In 2020, we appointed a racially diverse candidate to the Board of Directors and were able to expand the diversity of our candidate pool overall.

-One of the ways we celebrate diversity and build a more inclusive culture of belonging is through our employee resource groups (ERGs), which support underrepresented groups of employees and build “safe spaces” for members, educate allies and attract and retain talent.
+One of the ways we celebrate diversity and build a more inclusive culture of belonging is through our employee resource groups (ERGs), which support underrepresented groups of employees and build “safe spaces” for members, educate allies, and helps us attract and retain talent.

 In 2020, as the majority of our workforce was working in distributed locations, providing that space for employees to connect virtually and engage one another made our ERGs more critical than ever.
 Not only did they provide room for timely discussions around pressing social justice issues, but they also allowed employees to feel a part of a community during an increasingly isolated, challenging time.